list_threads

 Implementation Reference

-- mcp_simple_openai_assistant/app.py:65-90 (handler)MCP tool handler implementation for 'list_threads'.
-Decorated with @app.tool, it retrieves threads via the AssistantManager and formats them into a readable string output.@app.tool(annotations={"title": "List Managed Threads", "readOnlyHint": True}) async def list_threads() -> str: """ Lists all locally saved conversation threads from the database.
+- mcp_simple_openai_assistant/app.py:65-91 (handler)MCP tool handler and registration for 'list_threads'.
+Calls manager.list_threads() and formats the thread list into a readable string output.@app.tool(annotations={"title": "List Managed Threads", "readOnlyHint": True}) async def list_threads() -> str: """ Lists all locally saved conversation threads from the database.
 Returns a list of threads with their ID, name, description, and last used time.
 The thread ID can be used in the ask_assistant_in_thread tool to specify this thread to be continued. """ if not manager: raise ToolError("AssistantManager not initialized.") try: threads = manager.list_threads() if not threads: return "No managed threads found." thread_list = [ dedent(f""" Thread ID: {t['thread_id']} Name: {t['name']} Description: {t['description']} Last Used: {t['last_used_at']} """) for t in threads ] return "Managed Threads:\\n\\n" + "\\n---\\n".join(thread_list) except Exception as e: raise ToolError(f"Failed to list threads: {e}")

-- Helper method in AssistantManager that delegates the list_threads call to the underlying ThreadStore instance.def list_threads(self) -> list[sqlite3.Row]: """List all managed threads from the local database.""" return self.thread_store.list_threads()
+- Helper method in AssistantManager that delegates the list_threads call to the ThreadStore instance.def list_threads(self) -> list[sqlite3.Row]: """List all managed threads from the local database.""" return self.thread_store.list_threads()